jgraichen/salt-template/README.md

       - base: v1.2.0
 ```

-It is recommended to checkout a specific revision to avoid getting unexpected updates or changes.
+It is recommended to check out a specific revision to avoid getting unexpected updates or changes.

 ## Templates